Haiku.lt

 E-invoicing regulations can seem overwhelming, but here’s what matters for most freelancers and small businesses:

 1. B2C invoicing remains simple.
-If you invoice consumers, PDF invoices are valid in 25 of 27 EU countries.
+If you invoice consumers, PDF invoices are valid in all European countries except Italy and Romania.
 No special e-invoicing required.

 2. B2B requirements vary by country.
-Some countries accept EN 16931 formats (which Haiku.lt already generates), while others require specific platforms.
+Some countries accept EN 16931 formats (which Haiku.lt already generates), while others require specific government platforms (Belgium, Poland, Greece, Italy, Romania, Spain, Hungary).

-3. Haiku.lt is already compliant for Germany, Lithuania, and several other EU countries.
+3. Haiku.lt is likely compliant for Germany, Lithuania, Switzerland, Liechtenstein, and several other EU countries that accept EN 16931 formats.
 For countries like France that accept multiple formats, we’re expanding support.

-4. We’re continuously improving.
-E-invoicing support will expand as we add new formats and platform integrations.
+5. We’re continuously improving.
+E-invoicing support will expand as we add new formats and platform integrations based on user demand.

-For most users, Haiku.lt’s current capabilities are more than sufficient.
-Your invoices already contain structured data meeting European standards.
+For most users, Haiku.lt’s current capabilities should be sufficient.
+Your invoices already contain structured data following European EN 16931 standards.
 As requirements evolve, we’ll evolve with them.

 Ready to create professional, compliant invoices?
 Get started at haiku.lt.